binkley/homebrewery-files/witch.md

   Just stay there a bit, would you?
 Just like that.
 Hold still.

 - **Mind Spike** <br>
-  A cursed thorn of thought searing with psychic pain and leaving a lingering connection.
+  A cursed thorn of thought sears with psychic pain and leaves a lingering connection.

+\page

 - **Ray of Enfeeblement** <br>
   A weakening hex that saps strength from arms and dulls the edge of steel.